 Tips for College Students

-Many people have heard of the 5 stages of grief (denial, anger, bargaining, depression, and acceptance).
+Tips for College Students – Many people have heard of the 5 stages of grief (denial, anger, bargaining, depression, and acceptance).
 It used to be thought that once someone would go through these “stages” they would be through with the process of grief.
 We have now learned that grief is not a process to “get over”, rather a unique journey with a mixture of emotions and reactions.
 There is no right or wrong way to grieve, but there are some healthy and unhealthy coping strategies.
-Please continue reading for some suggestions on healthy ways to continue your grief journey.
+Please continue reading for some tips on healthy ways to continue your grief journey.

 * * * *